A seminormal form for partition algebras: Introduction

-Classically, the seminormal form appeared in Young's construction~\cite{Yo:1931} of irreducible representations for the symmetric group $\mathfrak{S}_k$ (see~\cite{Kl:2005} or~\cite{VO:2005} for a modern treatment of the subject).
-Kosuda~\cite{Ko:2009} has used the presentation in~\cite{HR:2005} to compute the seminormal representations for the partition algebra $A_3(n)$.
-The seminormal representations of the subalgebra of the partition algebra $A_k(n)$ that acts as centraliser of $G(r,1,n)$ on the tensor space $V^{\otimes k}$, for $n\ge k$ and $r>k$, have been constructed by Kosuda~\cite{Ko:2005}.
+Using the presentation for the partition algebras in~\cite{MR2143201, MR2811310}, Kosuda~\cite{MR2583260} has constructed seminormal representations for the partition algebra $A_{6}(n)$.
+The representations of the subalgebra of the partition algebra $A_{2k}(n)$ that acts as centraliser of $G(r,1,n)$ on the tensor space $V^{\otimes k}$, for $n\ge k$ and $r>k$, have been constructed by Kosuda~\cite{MR2262344}.

-In this paper we provide explicit combinatorial formulae for the seminormal representations of the partition algebras $A_k(n)$ and $A_{k+\half}(n)$.
-The new approach here is to use the presentation for partition algebras in~\cite{En:2010} to compute seminormal representations.
-For the representations of $A_k(n)$ and $A_{k+\half}(n)$ which factor through $\mathfrak{S}_k$, our formulae coincide with those given by Young~\cite{Yo:1931}.
-Our construction of seminormal representations provides a partition algebra analogue of the work of Nazarov~\cite{Na:1996} for the Brauer algebras and the work of Leduc and Ram~\cite{LR:1997} for Brauer and BMW algebras.